niktay/niktay.github.io/_posts/2021-03-21-linectf21-babycrypto1.md

 That's right, all we have to do is to encrypt 'show' and set the IV to $$C_{n-1}$$ to figure out what the ciphertext should be!
 Conveniently, the challenge provides us with a "Cipher Oracle" which lets us encrypt an arbitrary message using an IV which we can also supply.

-So let's recap our game plan:
+So lets recap our game plan:

 1. Read in the test command and extract out the second last block i.e. $$C_{n-1}$$
 2. Use the "Cipher Oracle" to encrypt 'show' with $$C_{n-1}$$ from step 1 as the IV.
 Read in the ciphertext.